Shutterstock Gets Social – Digital PR Case Study

 Shutterstock Digital PR Case Study

 A bit ago, I applauded the efforts of Shutterstock’s PR outreach to me.
 In that post I not only gave them kudos for a good pitch, I suggested a tip they should follow to brand themselves as the stock photography company of choice with the next generation of communications professionals and marketers.
 I am pleased to see Shutterstock having success both from this idea and a larger strategy they are already implementing.

 In case you didn’t check out the link, essentially what happened is Shutterstock sent me a good pitch, but the action they wanted me to take wasn’t compelling for this blog (an interview with the company CEO).
 I countered with the suggestion that instead of an interview, they should provide me an account to test-drive Shutterstock.
 I told them I’ll browse the images and if I find any I like, I’ll use them in my posts/provide attribution.
 This all happened via email.

-They setup a test account and I was using the images in no time (see this project as one sample of something creative I produced with their content, and this post to see how I’m using their images regularly on this blog).
+They setup a test account and I was using the images in no time (see this post to see how I’m using their images regularly on this blog).

 After using their product a bit, I decided it was worth posting the story publicly.
 Since I knew they would be reading (they pitched me after all) I figured I should return the favor of free images beyond just attribution and offer them a quick suggestion.